arloan/prdns/README.md

 # Purified DNS

-A DNS forward server offers offers correct results for both GFW polluted domains and CDN-enabled domains in China.
+A DNS forward server offers correct results for both GFW polluted domains and CDN-enabled domains in China.

 ## Installation